vanderhoop/battleroom/README.md

 1. Fork this project
 2. Create a feature branch (`git checkout -b my-new-feature`)
+3. Write tests!
-3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
+5. Push to the branch (`git push origin my-new-feature`)
-5. Create a pull request
+6. Create a pull request

 ===